CannerCMS/docs.canner.io/docs/schema-layout-tags.md

 import c, {Condition} from 'canner-script';
 ```

-Control the children field whether is meeting a certain condition.
+Control the children field whether it is fulfill a certain condition.
 It has two properties `match` and `defaultMode`, the former is a function with two arguments `value` and `operator`.
 If the `match` function returns true, the children field will show as normal, or it will behave as the specific defaultMode, such as `hidden` or `disabled`.

 - `value`: You could access all the data in the same block, could use to determine whether it should render or not.
 - `operator`: The action of the first level.

-For examples, if you want to show the field `address` only when users choose the delivery service, you can use `<Condition />` like below:
+For examples, if you want to show the field `address` only when users choose the delivery service, you can use `<Condition />` as below:

 ```js
 <object keyName="shipment">